sensu/sensu-docs/content/sensu-go/6.0/api/assets.md

 ]
 {{< /code >}}

-## Create or update an asset {#assetsasset-put}
+## Create or update a dynamic runtime asset {#assetsasset-put}

-The `/assets/:asset` API endpoint provides HTTP PUT access to create or update specific `:asset` definitions, by asset name.
+The `/assets/:asset` API endpoint provides HTTP PUT access to create or update specific `:asset` definitions, by dynamic runtime asset name.

 ### Example {#assetsasset-put-example}

-In the following example, an HTTP PUT request is submitted to the `/assets/:asset` API endpoint to create the asset `sensu-slack-handler`.
+In the following example, an HTTP PUT request is submitted to the `/assets/:asset` API endpoint to create the dynamic runtime asset `sensu-slack-handler`.
 The request returns a successful HTTP `201 Created` response.

 {{< code shell >}}